This

 If you want template objects check the

-relevant checkboxes, and set or locate the relevant project (not necessary for
+relevant checkboxes, and set or locate the relevant project (optional for C#).
+Close the Configure form.

 Interface generation uses a number of C# templates, with

-@xxxx.cs objects.
-The current list is:
+names @xxxx.cs.
+The current list is

 @BoolValue.cs